Daniela231/Complex-Event-Processing-/README.md

 Those files contains the last cep test as a logging tool for an easier type to format to analyse the output for errors/malicious behaviour

+LoggerSetter.py

+This file contains the configurations for the logger methods to have a cleaner cep test file and to have a better time changing the settings of the loggers if the need for it arises.